YLhai/Codon/README.md

 ### coa

-This command can generate a COA-plot.
+This command can generate a COA plot.

 ```bash